Advice on Proper Denture Use and Maintenance

 You must learn to control your tongue which will tend to thrust forward, this may dislodge the lower denture.
 Don't be embarrassed, the transition time is often relatively short.

 At first, try speaking a little slower than usual, and you will soon master the slight adjustment you have to make to acquire your former speaking ability.

 When you are eating, you should understand that you cannot bite, tear, and grind food as before.
 It will take some time to develop the special muscle control you will need to utilize your new dentures effectively.
 Your eating habits will have to change somewhat.

 You may have to temporarily avoid some foods that are hard, sticky, or chewy.
 Selecting soft foods, cutting them into smaller pieces, and eating more slowly could also be a necessity as you get used to your dentures.

 While you are eating, be sure to move your jaw naturally, as abnormal movement may dislodge the dentures.
 Drinking liquids while eating gooey foods will prevent them from sticking to your dentures.

 You should not bite down hard with your front teeth until you are well-practiced at it.
 Try to avoid very hot food and drinks to prevent burns, since dentures insulate temperature sensations.

 Finally, it is up to you whether or not you want to use a denture adhesive to increase your confidence and help prevent denture dislodgement.
 Be sure to consult your denturist on this.

-Your dentures should be cleaned twice a day to remove plaque build-up, stains and odour-causing bacteria.
+Your dentures should be cleaned twice a day to remove plaque build-up, stains, and odor-causing bacteria.
 Keep in mind that the surface of the denture material is considerably softer than natural teeth and can be more easily damaged.
-So treat your dentures with care and avoid using any kind of abrasive cleansers, which includes many of the regular toothpaste brands.